INF2A/Docker-cluster/README.md

 # Raspberry Pi

 This project is made for a docker cluster.
-Build on a raspberry pi 3.
+Build on a raspberry pi 3 ARM.

 # 3D print cluster